jwstegemann/fritz2-docs/StateManagement.md

     }
 }
 ```
-Whenever a `String` is sent to the append-`Handler` it updates the model by append the text to it's actual model. `clear` is a `Handle` that does not need any information to do his work, so you can just leave out the second parameter.
+Whenever a `String` is sent to the append-`Handler` it updates the model by appending the text to it's actual model. `clear` is a `Handle` that does not need any information to do his work, so you can just leave out the second parameter.

 Since everything in fritz2 is reactive, you won't call the handler directly most of the time but connect a `Flow` of actions to it: